grinfeld/Kafka-prometheus/mysql-connect.md

 During initial fist time start up, connector will take the current snapshot of data, populate relevant kafka topic (according to connector configuration - by default table name), and every time we made change on selected tables, it will send the update to appropriate kafka topic.

+* Note: For globalStore, seems we need some intermediate topic, since querying globalState created from original CDC topic (with its complex structure) cause globalStore to be non-queryable.